Learn, Speak, Repeat!LSR

 • Context-aware chat — knows the episode, not just the phrase.

-• One tap sends a phrase into guided speaking.
+• One tap sends a phrase to Speak.

 R